Mike Josypenko, Director of Special Projects for the Institute of Export, provides some top tips for companies exporting for the first time.

 Every business is different so there isn’t a one-size-fits all guide, but there are a number of pieces of advice that have been relevant to many companies I have helped to export.
 This 11 tip guide gives exporters all the help they need to get started selling overseas.

-11 tips to get started exporting
+11 tips to get started selling overseas

 1. Don’t enter business without a contract knowing how you will get paid.